stefanvonderkrone/thesis-markdown-pandoc/markdown/chapters/chapter5_StarExecPresenter.md

 A suitable presentation is HTML as well as XML or JSON.
 Star-Exec-Presenter currently only sends HTML.
 But this behavior could be altered by using a special header in the HTTP request.
 So, to get the data as XML or JSON, the Accept-Header could be set to the values `Accept: text/xml` or `Accept: text/json`.
 The web application then can evaluate this header to respond either with an XML or with a JSON presentation. [@richardson_restful_2007]

 It is widely accepted not to use verbs as parts of the URL rather than plural nouns.
 For instance the route `/get_job_results/#JobID` could be better written as `/job_results/#JobID` or simply `/results/#JobID`.
 Also, it is recommended to have a generalized route, e.g. `/jobs`, which lists all resources, whereas a parameter added to the URL results in returning only the specified resource.
-In the case of Star-Exec-Presenter especially the Results-Route is a special case takes an arbitrary amount of `JobID`s.
+In the case of Star-Exec-Presenter especially the Results-Route is a special case takes an arbitrary amount of `JobID`s.[^rest_best_practices]

+[^rest_best_practices]: e.g., see http://www.sitepoint.com/best-practices-rest-api-scratch-introduction/

 ## Querying

+Just presenting the results in a table of up to over 5000 rows is not very effective and can be a bit tedious, if the goal is to collect specific information.
+These kind of information can be in general the differences between each attending solver.
+The benchmarks that are completely – that is by all solvers – resolved to YES aren't interesting but the remaining ones.
+So, the most interesting benchmarks can be the ones, where one solver outputs YES while another one returns NO. For the developers this can indicate a bug or a lack of features.

+Another interesting case of application is the historical comparison.
+So, if previous runs of one solver with the same set of benchmarks are available, then differing results imply some kind of evolution to the solver.
+Of course, that evolution can be positive and negative as well.

+The details of this querying are defined by the module `Presenter.Model.Query`.
+A query is defined by a list of transformations.
+A tranformation can affect certain columns and rows.
+Columns are selected by their position within the table.
+Rows aren't directly selected but filtered by certain conditions.
+These conditions can include but also exclude specific rows.
+Each filter contains a list related to the list of solvers.
+For example, if the listing of results contains four solvers, then the filter contains for items.
+Currently, these items only enable a textbased comparison but no disjunction.

+By the time of writing of this thesis this definition is not finished and can only be considered as a draft.
+Another proposal is defined in the aforementioned module, too.
+This definition tries to be more generic in respect to the `SolverResult`.
+It also includes disjunction to the row-filter.